Robert J. Blackham: First World War

-During the First World War Blackham was stationed in India, France, Belgium, Italy and Northern Russia.
+During the First World War, Blackham was stationed in India, France, Belgium, Italy and Northern Russia.
 He was D.A.D.M.S. with the 33rd Division, A.D.M.S. to the 2nd Cavalry Division, A.D.M.S. to the 23rd Division (France) and D.D.M.S. to the 9th Army Corps.
 He served at the Battle of the Somme and the Battle of Passchendale with the RAMC.
-He was promoted Lieutenant-Colonel on March 1915 and Colonel on 26 December 1917.
+He was promoted lieutenant-colonel in March 1915 and colonel on 26 December 1917.
 Towards the end of the war he became D.D.M.S of the 11th Corps.
 He wrote about his experiences in the army in his 1931 memoir Scalpel Sword and Stretcher.

-Despite Blackham's very active military life during World War One he found time to obtain further medical qualifications, he became F.R.F.P.S.Glas. in 1914, M.R.C.P.Ed. in 1916, and he proceeded M.D.
+Despite Blackham's very active military life during World War One, he found time to obtain further medical qualifications, he became F.R.F.P.S.Glas. in 1914, M.R.C.P.Ed. in 1916, and he proceeded M.D.
 N.U.I in 1918.